 I don’t think there’s necessarily a wrong way to explain SEO to a client; I like to think that there’s a good way, and then there’s a better way.

 Before explaining SEO to clients, start by asking yourself these questions:

 - How much does my client know about the industry?
-You need to know your client and how much they know about the internet, SEO, and how search engines work in general.
-You don’t want to offend a client who is informed on it all, and you don’t want to overwhelm a client who knows very little.
+You need to know your client and how much they know about how search engines work in general.
+I know there’s this fear that you’ll offend a client who is informed on it all, and on the flip side you don’t want to overwhelm a client who knows very little.
 Talk to your client about what they already know and make a mental note of how much or little you’ll need to explain.

 - How should I present my material?
-Second, you’ll want to incorporate various learning styles into your explanation.
+You’ll want to think about incorporating various learning styles into your explanation.
 Not everyone learns the same, so it’s essential to use multiple techniques such as verbal, visual, and written language.
-You can accomplish this through a phone call, an excellent PowerPoint presentation, or a person-to-person meeting.
+You can accomplish this through a phone call, an excellent PowerPoint presentation, or an in-person meeting.

 You’ll not only want to explain what SEO does, but how it can help your customer.
 Remember, you’re the expert.
 Your customer will trust you, and most likely work with you, if they feel confident in your explanation.
 This is your sales pitch, so you’ll want to get it right and get it precise the first time.

 Then it’s time to adequately explain how SEO works to clients.

 This is when it’s time to explain SEO and what exactly it consists of.
 Most in the industry will explain SEO in three parts: content, technology, and authority.